wprender/cloudbreak-docs/docs/index.md

 ## Learn More

-For more information on Cloudbreak, Docker, Ambari and Ambari Blueprints, see:
+For more information on Cloudbreak, Ambari and Ambari Blueprints, see:

 | Resource | Description |
 |---|---|